katma889/CRW-assembly-pipeline/README.md

 ```

 As basecalling with Guppy only resulted in removal of adapters attached to the end of the reads.
-Therefore,   porechop was used to remove any remaining adapters  present in the middle of our reads.
-The scrpit for porechop is given below ;
+Therefore, 'Porechop' was used to remove any remaining adapters present in the middle of our reads.
+The scrpit for 'Porechop' is given below;

 `Script for Porechop`